typefully/minimal-twitter/README.md

 Customization currently available in Chrome and Firefox! ⚙️

-- Select preferred width of Twitter feed sections
-- Anchor navigation to top
-- Always show latest Tweets
-- Minimize borders between tweets, in explore, and in notifications
-- Hide the bottom right Tweet button
-- Hide retweet and/or like numbers
-- Hide explore button
-- Hide bookmarks button
-- Hide lists button

 ### Chrome Preferences

 1. Right click or secondary click on the Minimal Twitter Extension and select "Options"